-Required Lab Manual:

-Greg Carbone, Exercises for Weather and Climate, 9th ed.
-Pearson, 2016 ISBN-10: 0134041364, ISBN-13: 9780134041360
+- Required Lab Manual: Greg Carbone, Exercises for Weather and Climate, 9th ed.
+Pearson, 2016 ISBN-10: 0134041364, ISBN-13:9780134041360.
+Please note that hard copies of the lab exercises will not be provided in class.
+You must have (purchase/rent/copy) the required materials no later than September 6th, 2024. - Optional: Calculator, protractor, pencils, colored pencils, eraser, and paper (for notetaking).

 We will be working on lab exercises from the manual in class.
 You may use a hardcopy or the e-text version.
 You may write your answers on a separate piece of paper.
 The e-text is not recommended if you want to print a hardcopy due to alignment and other printing errors.
-There is also a reserved copy of the manual in the Hunter Library (Call Number: QC981 .C34 2016) if you want to make copies.
+There is also a reserved copy of the manual in the Hunter Library (Call Number: QC981.C34 2016) if you want to make copies.